Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Enhancement of Specific Health Guidance and Medical Checkups

-2021 Specific health guidance implementation rate 82.7% (Active support implementation rate 68.6%, Motivation support implementation rate 96.9%)
+Active support implementation rate 73.6% Motivation support implementation rate 94.8%

-In addition to health guidance by industrial physicians and others for employees with adverse health checkup findings, since FY2022 employees have received age-specific health guidance through interviews with a public health nurse every four years, regardless of whether or not any problems are found in health checkups.
+In addition to health guidance by industrial physicians and others for employees with adverse health checkup findings, since FY2022 employees have received age-specific health guidance through interviews with a public health worker every four years, regardless of whether or not any problems are found in health checkups.
 Opportunities are also provided for all employees to review their own health.

 Dietary Improvements